ibm-cloud-docs/watsonxdata/ingest_sparklogshistory.md

 ## Before you begin
 {: #ingest_sparklogshistorybyb}

 You must start the Spark history server to get the details of Spark ingestion logs.
-For more information, see (watsonxdata?topic=watsonxdata-wxd_spk_histry)
+For more information, see [Accessing the Spark history server](watsonxdata?topic=watsonxdata-wxd_spk_histry).

 ## Procedure
 {: #ingest_sparklogshistoryprcdre}